Concept Title: Equity

 iv.
 Treasury Shares

 Shares that the firm purchased on the open market and kept for its own use on its books.
-This is done for a number of reasons that range from boosting sagging stock price, rewarding investors & purchasing shares for employee stock options
+The firm does this for a number of reasons that range from boosting sagging stock price, rewarding investors & purchasing shares for employee stock options

 v.
 Preferred Shares